 - Full time members of the Faculty may serve as Principal Investigators/Project Directors on IBC MUAs.
-Individuals with certain other titles may serve under special circumstances with the approval of the Office of the Vice Provost for Research.
+Individuals with certain other titles may serve under special circumstances with the approval of the Office of the Vice President for Research and Innovation.
 Research Associates, Extension Associates, Lecturers, or Senior Assistant Librarians may be approved to serve as principal investigators for a specific project and its duration.
 For more information, see the Principal Investigator Eligibility Policy.

 - Investigator Responsibilities Under the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules

 - Information on reporting of incidents involving recombinant DNA